VII. Our Earthuman Ascent: A Major Evolutionary Transition in Individuality

 1. Systems Physiology and Psychology: Somatic and Behavioral Development

-By a novel “developmental systems theory” conception by the Indiana University psychologists Esther Thelen and Linda Smith, and collegial others led to findings that the same complex dynamics found to self-organize cosmos and evolution seem to be in similar effect to guide an infant’s and child’s advance in bodily maturation, visual perception, kinetic agility, behavior and sequential stages of cognition.
+A novel “developmental systems theory” conception by the Indiana University psychologists Esther Thelen and Linda Smith, and collegial others led to findings that the same complex dynamics which self-organize ecosmos and evolution are in similar effect to guide an infant’s and child’s advance in bodily maturation, visual perception, kinetic agility, self-other behaviors and sequential stages of cognitive education.

 Achim, Kaia and Detlev Arendt.
 Structural Evolution of Cell Types by Step-Wise Assembly of Cellular Modules.
 Current Opinion in Genetics & Development.
 27/102, 2014.
 European Molecular Biology Laboratory developmental biologists contribute further evidence about how brain and bodies came to evolve, develop, and diversify by way of cellular and modular repetitions.
 In essence, deep, constant homologies from anatomies to genes are ascertained.
 See also Animal Evolution: The Hard Problem of Cartilage Origins by Thibaut Brunet and Arendt in Current Biology (26/14, 2016), along with The Genetic Program for Cartilage Development has Deep Homology Within Bilateria by Oscar Tarazona, et al in Nature (533/86, 2016).